Wedding Seating Plan tips

 There are a few different seating styles to choose from, including traditional round tables, long banquet tables, or a mix of both.
 Consider the size of your guest list and the style of your wedding when deciding on a seating style.Different table shapes have different advantages for seating.

-5.How to create a wedding Seating plan
+5.How to create a wedding seating plan

 Create a seating chart to help you organize your guests.
 You can use a spreadsheet or a wedding seating chart software to make the process easier.
 My clients get access to a great tool, which helps with this, so that they can drag and drop guests names into and can rearrange it as many times as needed.